Help us improve your experience.

 Note:

-When a commit operation succeeds, the server removes the junos:changed="changed" attribute from all tag elements.
+When a commit operation succeeds, the server removes the junos:changed="changed" attribute from all elements.
 However, if warnings are generated during the commit, the attribute is not removed.
-In this case, the junos:changed="changed" attribute appears in tag elements that changed before the commit operation as well as on those that changed after it.
+In this case, the junos:changed="changed" attribute appears in elements that changed before the commit operation as well as on those elements that changed after it.
+To remove the junos:changed="changed" attribute from elements that changed before the commit, you must eliminate the cause of the warning, and commit the configuration again.

 commit-scripts

 Request that the NETCONF or Junos XML protocol server display commit-script-style XML data.
 The value of the attribute determines the output.
-Acceptable values are:

 • apply—Display the configuration with commit script changes applied, including both transient and non-transient changes.
-The output is equivalent to the CLI output when using the | display commit-scripts option.
+The output is equivalent to the | display commit-scripts output in the CLI.

 • apply-no-transients—Display the configuration with commit script changes applied, but exclude transient changes.
-The output is equivalent to the CLI output when using the | display commit-scripts no-transients option.
+The output is equivalent to the | display commit-scripts no-transients output in the CLI.

 • view—Display the configuration in the XML format that is input to a commit script.
-This is equivalent to viewing the configuration with the attributes inherit="inherit", groups="groups", and changed="changed".
-The output is equivalent to the CLI output when using the | display commit-scripts view option.
+The output is equivalent to viewing the configuration with the following attributes applied: inherit="inherit", groups="groups", and changed="changed".
+The output is equivalent to the | display commit-scripts view output in the CLI.

 compare

 Request that the NETCONF or Junos XML protocol server display the differences between the active or candidate configuration and a previously committed configuration (the comparison configuration).
+By default, the comparison uses the candidate configuration.
+Include the database attribute to specify the active configuration.

 • rollback—Reference the comparison configuration by its rollback index, which you define in the rollback="rollback-number" attribute.

-If you include the compare attribute but either omit the corresponding configuration-revision or rollback attribute or provide an invalid configuration revision identifier, the server uses the most recently committed configuration as the comparison configuration.
+If you include the compare attribute but either omit the corresponding configuration-revision or rollback attribute or provide an invalid configuration revision ID, the server uses the most recently committed configuration as the comparison configuration.

 Note: